CosmWasm/cw-plus/README.md

 can be valuable.
 And beyond that formal verification can provide even more assurance (but is very time consuming and expensive).

+For critical security issues & disclosure, see [SECURITY.md](SECURITY.md).

 ### Code Coverage

 I recommend the use of [tarpaulin](https://github.com/xd009642/tarpaulin): `cargo install cargo-tarpaulin`